Going organic doesn’t have to break the bank. A few tricks of the trade will help you save money on organic food.

 - Finding a rusty, old, beat up skillet in a garage sale is BETTER than buying it new.
 But even if you buy it new, expect to pay a fraction of the cost for nonstick, stainless steel pans.

 - Teflon and other non-stick surfaces can’t produce restaurant quality food.
 If you want a deep, high-quality, seared flavor, cook with cast iron.
+Plus, non-stick coating breaks down when scratched or over-heated, and can be ingested or inhaled.

 - Cast iron has high heat retention, and is environmentally friendly because it requires less energy.
 It also can be used on any cooking surface.
 So if you are a camper or a survivalist, this is perfect for you.